kHarshit/kHarshit.github.io/_posts/2019-07-19-two-years-of-technical-fridays.md

 <img src="/img/kHarshit.github.io_Analytics_world_18_19.png" style="display: block; margin: auto; width: auto; max-width: 100%;">

-From Dec 2018, I've been working mainly in the field of [Computer Vision]({{site.baseurl}}/categories/#computer-vision), so I expect to write more blog posts related to it.
+For the past few months, I've been working mainly in the field of [Computer Vision]({{site.baseurl}}/categories/#computer-vision), so I expect to write more blog posts related to it.
 Once again, thank you to all the readers, it has been an incredible journey so far, and I hope to continue writing on some of the amazing topics in the future.

 Regards,
 Harshit